Schedule an Appointment

 DISABILITY ACCOMMODATIONS FOR TESTING

-Placement tests are available in alternate text format such as:
+Placement tests are available in alternate text format including

-accommodation please talk with the Disability Resource Center staff before you
+accommodation please contact the Disability Resource Center (DRC) before you

 will not be disclosed for any other purpose without your permission.
 If you have any